 This page attempts to provide a consolidated list of dementia caregiver resources in India.
 In case you know of any other resource, or of any error on this page, please let us know by contacting us. [read disclaimer.]

 Information specific to various cities/ states is available on the city-wise/ region-wise resource page here.
-[View page with informational websites on dementia / caregiving].
+[View page with informational websites on dementia / caregiving (International)].

-- ARDSI (Alzheimer’s and Related Disorders Society of India).
+- ARDSI (Alzheimer’s and Related Disorders Society of India) and its Chapters in various cities in India.

 - Dignity Foundation.